Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 The dbt extensions for VS Code and Cursor streamlines dbt development workflows.
-The dbt extension is powered by the <constant name="fusion_engine" />.
+The dbt extension is powered by the <Constant name="fusion_engine" />.

 ## Prerequisites

 To use the extension, you must meet the following prerequisites:

-- The dbt extension requires installation of the <constant name="fusion_engine" />. <constant name="fusion" /> installation is part of the extension installation process, but you can also [manually install](/docs/fusion/install-fusion) separate from this workflow, either before or after the extension is installed.
+- The dbt extension requires installation of the <Constant name="fusion_engine" />. <Constant name="fusion" /> installation is part of the extension installation process, but you can also [manually install](/docs/fusion/install-fusion) separate from this workflow, either before or after the extension is installed.
 - You are using the [VS Code](https://code.visualstudio.com/) or [Cursor](https://www.cursor.com/en) code editor.
 - You are not using (or have disabled) 3rd party dbt extensions.
 - You are using a macOS<!--, Windows,--> or Linux-based computer.